imskojs/good_morning/README.md

 # Practice Rx.js and Ramda to solve toy problems
+Got sick of for loops even JavaScript API.
+I wanted to horn my skills in Rx.js and Ramda (Functional Reactive Programming).

 ## How to use
 1) `$ node create PROBLEM_NAME` makes `./src/PROBLEM_NAME/main.js`, Solve using Rx.js, and Ramda